felipe-graca/english-dictionary/README.md

 $ flutter pub run build_runner watch --delete-conflicting-outputs
 ```

-- i use [Mockito](https://pub.dev/packages/mockito) for mocking object, so you need to run the code generation above to generate the mock object
+- You need to run this command what ever you change the code in test folder [Mockito]

 ### 4. Run the app